 Introduction to Forex Trading

-At every moment of time a currency pair is always quoted double price: Bid for sale and and Ask for purchase of a base currency in a pair for the quote one.
+A currency pair is always quoted in two prices: Bid for sale and Ask for purchase of a base currency for the quote one.